-Part-time employment at Auburn University is available to both undergraduate and graduate students.
+Part-time employment at Auburn University is available to both undergraduate and graduate students. also known as Weagle Workers.
+As a unit of University Human Resources (UHR), Weagle Workers was established to: assist with meeting the employment and business needs of the university, provide Auburn students with financial support while they pursue their academic goals, and offer Auburn students opportunities for academic and/or administrative and business-related job experience.
 Application may be made by contacting the Office of Student Employment, 300 Mary Martin Hall, Auburn University, AL 36849, (334) 844-1304.